 Positioning your tank next to downpipes might also limit your location options.
 Perhaps your tanks would be better positioned on the outer side of a path, or maybe right up the back of your house in garden surroundings.

-If you wish to avoid ugly above ground pipes (a “dry system”), an alternative is to run pipes underground to deliver harvested rainwater into your tank (a “wet system”).
+If you wish to avoid unsightly above ground pipes (a “dry system”), an alternative is to run pipes underground to deliver harvested rainwater into your tank (a “wet system”).
 Wet systems also allow you to tap into multiple downpipes for greater rainwater harvesting.

-Step 3.
-Plumbing and Pump Considerations
+3. Plumbing and Pump Considerations

-If you will be plumbing your rainwater tank into property so that tank water is accessible from different locations, then it is good to consider where most of your tank water will be used.
+If you will be plumbing your rainwater tank into your property so that tank water is accessible from different locations, then it is good to consider where most of your tank water will be used.

 For example, if your rainwater will be used in your swimming pool or garden, then locating it near such would be ideal.
 If you will be plumbing your tank into your house, then it will obviously require much less plumbing work if closer to your house.

-Step 4.
-Match Location Space to Dimensions of Tank/s
+4. Location Space and Tank Dimensions

 Measure the amount of space to ensure the water tank you are interested in buying will fit into the location you’ve selected.
 Team Poly provide many tank styles and size options that can overcome space constraints such as round tanks, various slimline tank models, underdeck and underground tank models.

-Step 5.
-Property Aesthetic Considerations
+5. Property Aesthetic Considerations

-You obviously won’t want your rainwater tank looking out of place or being an eyesore in the location you choose.
+You obviously won’t want your rainwater tank looking out of place or be an eyesore in the location you choose.
 We believe that the corrugated ribs give a stylish feel to our round tanks, and with the many colours to select from you can ensure your tank matches just about any surrounding.

 If that isn’t enough, then there are also many other techniques you can use to help your rainwater tank blend in with its environment.
-Check out our article, Ideas for Hiding Rainwater Tanks on Properties.
+Check out our article: Ideas for Hiding Rainwater Tanks on Properties.